I love using outdoor rugs when I’m decorating porches and patios.

 I know this picture turned out super blurry, but it’s an important tip: to prevent any possible snags in the carpet loops etc. I carefully hand screw the screw in between the loops.
 Then once it’s through the back of the rug, I use the power drill to secure it to the wood decking.

-This new rug I ordered from HomeDecorators.com, like most new rugs, sits curled up on the edges, so for sure it needs to be anchored down.
+Here is the great resource I ordered these outdoor rugs from… But like most new rugs, sits curled up on the edges, so for sure it needs to be anchored down.

 Surprisingly, the fender washers and screws hide right in, and really aren’t that noticeable, certainly not as much as a rug flying down the meadow!